Snaacky/chiya/README.md

 ### Where do I get a token to download the Docker image?

-* Everything you need to learn about creating a Github Personal Access Token can be found [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+* Everything you need to learn about creating a GitHub Personal Access Token can be found [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 ### Where can I create a Discord bot token?